 He has also adopted the Christian faith, a factor which places him at risk of state persecution in his former country if (as the Home Office currently intend) he is forced to return to Vietnam.
 Furthermore we feel he would be ill equipped to survive a return to Vietnam, which would now seem a strange and unfamiliar place, with no support from a network of family and trusted friends there, and fear probable personal outcomes.

 We feel that ‘Stephen’ should be allowed to stay in the UK where he now belongs, and given the opportunity to do what he wishes, which is to remain with his family, and friends, and to work here in order to give something back to the nation and community that reclaimed him from a life of crime and slavery.
 The Rt.
 Hon.
-Home Secretary has the shape of ‘Stephen’s’ future in her hands and we implore her to make a compassionate decision that reflects the generous and protective values of this country.
+Home Secretary has the shape of ‘Stephen’s’ future in their hands and we implore him to make a compassionate decision that reflects the generous and protective values of this country.

 Sadly, Stephen’s case is not an isolated one.
 He is one of thousands of children and young people who are trafficked to the UK each year with many being sent back against their wishes after they turn 18.
 Child victims of modern slavery, like Stephen, need long-term support to recover from their abuse and rebuild their lives.

 For more information, see the ECPAT UK (Every Child Protected Against Trafficking) website: https://www.ecpat.org.uk/demand-specialist-support-for-trafficked-children